 - Programs and Services

 If you have submitted an application to the MNO's COVID-19 Emergency Financial Support Programs please know that staff are working to provide citizens and families with this support as quickly as possible.
 Initial calls to applicants have begun.
 An intake coordinator will be in contact shortly.
-We are managing a very high volume of applications and we thank you for your patience and understanding at this time.
-If you have COVID-19 related concerns, need help accessing supports, or have questions regarding the Métis Nation of Ontario's response to the pandemic please contact us by email or phone at:
+We thank you for your patience and understanding at this time.
+If you have COVID-19 related concerns, need help accessing supports, or have questions regarding the MNO's response to the pandemic please contact us:

 Please select the most applicable extension: